Obama Doctrine: As president

 Obama later elaborated on his foreign policy views, particularly relating to Muslim countries, in a high-profile speech given at Cairo University in June, where he called for reform of undemocratic countries from within.
 Obama's efforts to improve foreign relations received praise even from former Republican Senator Chuck Hagel.
-Meanwhile, foreign policy analyst Reginald Dale, believed the President's policy of reconciliation had weakened the country in relation to other countries, such as Russia, China and North Korea.
-The even-handed treatment of all countries was also critiqued by some conservative critics, noting in particular that in calling for all nuclear weapons to be turned aside Obama had placed US and Israeli nuclear programs on the same moral level as Iran's alleged weapons plans.
-There was also concern that Obama did not specifically identify terrorists as a common risk to the US and the Middle East.
+Meanwhile, foreign policy analyst Reginald Dale, believed the president's policy of reconciliation had weakened the country in relation to other countries, such as Russia, China, and North Korea.
+The even-handed treatment of all countries was also critiqued by some conservative critics, noting in particular that in calling for all nuclear weapons to be turned aside Obama had placed U.S. and Israeli nuclear programs on the same moral level as Iran's alleged weapons plans.
+There was also concern that Obama did not specifically identify terrorists as a common risk to the United States and the Middle East.
 Others criticized Obama for the lack of a well-defined doctrine.
-Charles Krauthammer said that "I would say his vision of the world appears to me to be so naïve that I am not even sure he's able to develop a doctrine."
+American journalist Charles Krauthammer said that "I would say his vision of the world appears to me to be so naïve that I am not even sure he's able to develop a doctrine."
 Anders Stephanson, professor of history at Columbia University, coming from a different perspective, argued that an overly pragmatic foreign policy and the absence of an overarching ideology could facilitate the return of a simplified American exceptionalism policy at a later point.

-The question of the Obama Doctrine once more came to the fore in connection with his acceptance speech at the Nobel Peace Prize ceremony in Oslo in December 2009.
+The question of the Obama Doctrine once more came to the fore in connection with his acceptance speech at the Nobel Peace Prize ceremony in Oslo, Norway in December 2009.
 The awarding of the peace prize drew a mixture of praise and criticism from all sides of the political spectrum.
 Obama took the opportunity of the speech to address some of this criticism, and argue for the occasional use of force in international relations.
 "To say that force is sometimes necessary is not a call to cynicism -- it is a recognition of history; the imperfections of man and the limits of reason," he said.
-According to John Dickerson of Slate, the President silenced his conservative critics who have labelled him as weak, while maintaining an insistence on diplomatic engagement.
-The speech was generally well received, and was praised by conservative figures in American politics, including Sarah Palin, Newt Gingrich and John Boehner.
+According to John Dickerson of Slate, the president silenced his conservative critics who have labelled him as weak, while maintaining an insistence on diplomatic engagement.
+The speech was generally well received, and was praised by conservative figures in American politics, including Sarah Palin, Newt Gingrich, and John Boehner.